deeedob/thesis/content/10_introduction.md

 Reentrant: 0 1 2
 ```

-The first invocation of both functions works, but upon re-entering the function
+While the initial invocation for both functions is successful, re-entering the
-on the second call results in no output for the non-reentrant function.
-That
+function during the second call yields no output for the non-reentrant
-is, because we use the static specifier inside the for loop counter.
-When
+function.
+This outcome stems from the use of the static specifier in the for
-entering the second time this variable doesn't fulfill the condition of `i < 3`
+loop counter, causing the variable to not meet the `i < 3` condition during the
-anymore.
-This code is of course far of the reality and it's whole raison d'être
-is to highlight the correlation between *static storage duration* and
+second entry.
+This example serves to emphasize the interplay between *static
-reentrancy of functions.

-Static objects on the other hand can make global access to them very easy and
-can lead to improved design decisions when developing applications.

-The QApplications (QCoreApplication, QGuiApplication, ...), which contain the
-event loop of Qt and which is started with the member function
-`Q*Application::exec()` is of such static type:
+storage duration* and function reentrancy.

+While static objects facilitate global accessibility and can foster improved
+application design, challenges arise.
+For instance, the QApplication variants
+(e.g., QCoreApplication, QGuiApplication), housing the Qt event loop initiated
+via `Q*Application::exec()`, are static:

 ```c++
 // qtbase/src/corelib/kernel/qcoreapplication.h
 static QCoreApplication *instance() noexcept { return self; }
 ```

-This mean there can only ever exist one QApplication per process.
-If the
+This implies that only one QApplication can exist per process.
+Challenges arise
-plugin-loading-host now uses a QApplication object, as the DAW [QTractor
+if a plugin-loading-host, like [QTractor
 does](https://github.com/rncbc/qtractor/blob/0e987e6c41796a4cbe85e499ae890b5989be8b82/src/qtractor.h#L60),
-or we load multiple instances of the plugin from within the same process this
+employs a QApplication object or when multiple plugin instances load within a
-won't work anymore.

-Another point is the blocking aspect of Qt's event loop.
-The event loop
-`Q*Application::exec()` only returns after finishing its execution.
-But all
-functions used in the mentioned plugin standards require to return from it.

-Now there are many ways to hack your way around those problems, as to compile
+single process.

+Furthermore, event loop's blocking nature means that `Q*Application::exec()`
+only returns post-execution.
+Yet, the plugin standards in discussion
+necessitate return capabilities.

+Although there are various workarounds, like compiling Qt under a separate
-Qt in a seperate namespace and to start the event loop in a dedicated thread.
+namespace and initiating the event loop in an isolated thread, these often fall
-But none of those 'techniques' really prooved successfull to work on all
-platforms and provide a stable solution.
-Either the development experience
-would be very complex and time consuming (compiling Qt in a seperate
-namespace), or it just results in an unstable and unsupported state (starting
-the event loop in a seperate thread).
+short.
+Such methods either introduce undue complexity, as seen with namespace
+compilation for their users, or induce instability, as with separate thread
+initiation.

 ## 1.3 Objectives

-The goal for this work is to research new methods that would allow for the creation
+This study endeavors to pave the way for innovative techniques that allow
-of graphical user interfaces with the Qt framework in combination with a
+seamless integration of graphical user interfaces developed with the Qt
-plugin standard.
-It should be possible to start the GUI from within a host
+framework into an audio plugin standard.
+Central to this goal is enabling the
+initiation of these GUIs directly from a host, while ensuring efficient and
-and have a working communication in both sides (host <-> GUI).
-The development
+responsive communication between the two entities (host <-> GUI).
+The overall
-of Qt GUIs should feel native, that is, events coming from the host should be
-integrated into Qts event system and should provide signal & slots for usage
-in the UI components.
+user experience is pivotal; hence, the development process of these Qt GUIs
+should not only feel native but also be intuitive.
+This implies that events
+triggered by the host should effortlessly weave into Qt's event system.
+Additionally, these events should be designed to offer signal & slot
+mechanisms, ensuring they are readily available for utilization within various
+UI components, streamlining development and promoting a more organic
+interaction between components.

 ## 1.4 Scope and Limitations

-This work will use the **CLAP** plugin standard, as it's the newest and most
+The cornerstone of this investigation is the **CLAP** plugin standard.
+Recognized for its innovative capabilities and being at the forefront of
+current technologies, it stands as the most promising contender for such
-promising standard.
-The Scope of this work is to find a way to integrate those
+integration tasks.
+The primary ambition of this work revolves around bridging
-two environments (audio plugins and Qt GUIs) but not providing a cross platform
+the gap between the two distinct realms of audio plugins and Qt GUIs.
+However,
+it's imperative to note that this research doesn't aim to deliver a universal,
-solution.
-The targeted platform will be Linux and both protocols, X11 and Wayland
+cross-platform solution.
+The focus remains steadfast on the Linux platform,
+ensuring compatibility and support for both X11 and Wayland protocols.
+By
-should be supported with this work.
+confining the research to this scope, the study seeks to delve deeper into the
+intricacies and nuances of the integration process, ensuring a robust and
+effective methodology.